-It is a stereotype that women in the Middle Ages had two career options: mother or holy woman, with prostitute or chattel filling in the gaps between those two.
-Whether we like it or not, for the most part this stereotype is accurate and the status and role of women in that era revolved around these categories.
+It is a stereotype that women in the Dark Ages (and the Middle Ages for that matter) had two career options: mother or holy woman, with prostitute or chattel filling in the gaps between those two.
+Unfortunately, for the most part this stereotype is accurate.
+The status and role of women in any era prior to the modern one revolves around these categories.

-This is one reason that when an author sets fiction in this time, it is difficult to write a self-actualized female character who has any kind of autonomy or authority over her own life.
-Thus, it is common practice to make fictional characters either healers of some sort (thus opening up a whole array of narrative possibilities for travel and interaction with interesting people) or to focus on high status women.
-Such women may or may not actually have had more autonomy, but their lives didn’t consist of drudgery and child care from morning until night.
+This is one reason that when fiction is set in this time, it is difficult to write a self-actualized female character who has any kind of autonomy or authority over her own life.
+Thus, it is common practice to make fictional characters either healers of some sort (thus opening up a whole array of narrative possibilities for travel and interaction with interesting people) or to focus on high status women, who may or may not have had more autonomy, but their lives did not consist of drudgery and child care from morning until night.

-There are obvious exceptions—Eleanor of Aquitaine, anyone?—but women such as she were one out of thousands upon thousands who were born, worked, and died within five miles of their home.
+But that is one woman out of thousands upon thousands who were born, worked, and died within 5 miles of their home.

 At the same time, within Celtic cultures, women had the possibility of higher autonomy and place.
 In Ireland, as one example, the Roman Church had less influence.
 Women had a viable place both within the Druid religion and within the Celtic/Irish Church.